Pasco County Schools: Segregations in schools

+Controversies

+Disability services settlement

+In March 2024, Pasco County Schools reached a settlement with the U.S. Department of Justice over allegations of discrimination against students with disabilities.
+The district was accused of failing to provide adequate educational plans and support, leading to suspensions, flawed threat assessments, and law enforcement referrals for disability-related behaviors.
+Under the agreement, the district has agreed to implement major reforms as part of the settlement.

+Student data sharing and privacy violations

+In 2020, the Tampa Bay Times published "Targeted," an investigative series that won the Pulitzer Prize for Local Reporting.
+The investigation revealed that the school district had been sharing sensitive student data with the Pasco County Sheriff's Office for its "Intelligence-Led Policing" program.
+The shared data included student grades, attendance records, and disciplinary history, which deputies used to identify "at-risk" youth for potential future criminal behavior.

+The program drew criticism from legal experts and parents, who were unaware that their children's educational records were being used for law enforcement profiling.
+In response to the controversy, the district revised its data-sharing agreements in 2021 to limit the Sheriff's access to student information.
+The U.S. Department of Education also launched an investigation into whether the district's practices violated the Family Educational Rights and Privacy Act (FERPA).

 Schools

-As of the 2025–2026 school year, there are 102 schools in the system.
-There are 50 elementary schools, 20 middle schools, 18 high schools, 1 college, 1 virtual school, and 17 charter schools.
+As of the 2025–2026 school year, there are 106 schools in the system.
+There are 54 elementary schools, 22 middle schools, 18 high schools, 1 college, 1 virtual school, and 18 charter schools.

 The county has seen explosive growth in student enrollment, increasing from 46,458 students in the 1999–2000 year to 65,126 in the 2007–2008 year, an increase of 18,668 or 40.2%.
 The projected enrollment for the 2007–2008 was 64,674, so the actual enrollment was 452 students over the projection.
 The enrollment for the 2023–2024 school year was 85,855 students with a total of 4,966 teachers.
 It is the 48th largest school district in the United States compared to more than 14,000 schools, and the 10th largest school district in Florida out of 67 schools.

 High schools

 The list of Pasco County high schools: